Vachmi

 Equivalent Rational Numbers

-If the numerator and denominator of a Rational number are multiplied or divided by a same nonzero number, the resultant Rational number is called an Equivalent Rational number.
+If the numerator and denominator of a Rational number are multiplied or divided by a same nonzero number, the resultant Rational number is called an Equivalent Rational number.e.g.

 Solution: LCM of denominators 4 and 5 is 20